jongunter/spiral/README.md

 ## Known limitations
 1. Only works on browsers that support ES6.
 An ES5 transpiled version is coming soon (see enhancements below)
 2. Is not in a module format.
-Only available Globally on the `Window` object.
+Only available globally on the `Window` object.
 3. Is not really usable in Node.Js.
 Only works in the browser.

 ## Future enhancements